Maine Residential Real Estate

 Because the title search is such a critical part of the real estate transaction, under Maine law, you are allowed to choose your own title attorney without additional expense to you even if your mortgage lender would prefer to use another attorney or title company to handle the closing.

 Title insurance is an insured statement of the condition of your title or ownership rights to the property you are buying.
 Title insurance guarantees that you own the property that you purchase.
 It protects you from unreported title defects.
-As agents for the First American Title Company (link to website), we believe strongly that title insurance is the best protection against title defects and other title challenges to your real estate.
+As agents for the First American Title Company, we believe strongly that title insurance is the best protection against title defects and other title challenges to your real estate.
 We believe this because we have seen first hand how our clients have benefited from First American’s insurance protection.
 If insured, First American will defend your title in the courts at its own expense and will pay to correct or clear the title when possible or pay you for the loss.
 This is the reason banks will not lend money without title insurance – they know exactly how important it is.
 First American offers price incentives to buyers/owners seeking coverage concurrently with mortgage financing.

 A deed is a written document that when properly prepared, signed, and recorded at the Registry of Deeds conveys title to real estate.
 The deed describes the seller and the buyer provides a description of the real estate, and any conditions or limitations on one’s use of the real estate.